JayDeeAU/devcontainer-repo/README.md

 ---

-## Implementation Status

-### ✅ Completed Features

-1. **Codemian Standards** - Organizational tools and utilities
-2. **Host SSH Access** - SSH key mounting and git provider testing
-3. **Extension Manager** - VS Code extension synchronization
-4. **Claude Code** - AI development assistance with aliases

-### 🚧 Planned Features (Not Implemented)

-1. **Git Workflows** - Advanced git automation (referenced but not implemented)

-The repository contains planning documents for git-workflows feature:
-- Reference to dotfiles git automation functions
-- Planned implementation structure
-- Integration points identified

-### 🔧 Maintenance Items

-1. **Extension Manager** could be enhanced with automatic watching
-2. **Project Detection** could support additional framework types
-3. **Tool Manager** system exists in scripts but not integrated into features
-4. **Legacy Migration** complete - old files archived in `legacy/` directory

-### 🎯 Current Focus

-The environment is **production-ready** for:
-- Python development with Poetry
-- Node.js development with pnpm
-- Full-stack projects
-- Container-based development
-- Git workflows with SSH authentication
-- AI-assisted development with Claude Code

-The modular architecture makes it easy to add new features while maintaining the existing stable functionality.
+## Implementation Status & Known Issues

+### ✅ Production-Ready Components

+All features and scripts are production-ready and actively used across multiple projects:

+1. **Organizational Standards** - Development tools and utilities (customize for your needs)
+2. **Host SSH Access** - SSH key mounting and git provider authentication
+3. **Extension Manager** - VS Code extension synchronization and backup
+4. **Claude Code** - AI development assistance with persistent credentials
+5. **Universal Container Manager** - Multi-environment Docker orchestration
+6. **Version Manager** - Sequential semantic versioning for parallel development
+7. **Project Detection** - Automatic setup for Poetry and pnpm projects

+### 🔧 Customization Points

+When deploying to a new organization:

+1. **Feature Names**: Rename `organizational-standards` to match your org
+2. **User Configuration**: Update default username pattern in features
+3. **Dotfiles Repository**: Update `DOTFILES_REPO` URL in setup-environment.sh
+4. **Templates**: Customize `.devcontainer/templates/` for common project types
+5. **Port Ranges**: Adjust port assignments in universal-container-manager.sh if needed

+### 📚 Legacy Documentation

+The repository contains archived planning documents in `legacy/` directory:
+- Old Dockerfile migration notes
+- Feature planning documents
+- Pre-refactor documentation

+These are kept for historical reference but are not part of the current implementation.

+---

+## Support & Contribution

+### Getting Help

+- **User Questions**: See [INDEX.md](INDEX.md) for documentation navigation
+- **Technical Issues**: Check this README and feature implementation details
+- **Feature Requests**: Propose new features following the patterns in this guide

+### Contributing

+When contributing new features:
+1. Follow the feature structure pattern
+2. Use the user detection pattern
+3. Make it project-agnostic
+4. Document in feature README.md
+5. Update this technical guide

+---